JohnLarry/data-viewer/DETAILS.md

 - current_url is subsequently resassigned under the movePrev and moveNext function

-##How it works
+## How it works

 - It makes an api request and load the page 1 after the initial page load
 - When Next button is clicked, the moveNext function checks if the current page is displaying the last array of the results from initial api request

-  - if true, next_url is passed to getData and the new page ui is updated and also the api result is saved to localstorage
+  - if true, which means that next_page data is not on the localstorage, next_url is passed to getData and the new page ui is updated and also the api result is saved to localstorage
-  - if false, the next_page data is loaded from the local storage and the ui updated
+  - if false, which means the next_page data is on the localstorage, the next_page data is loaded from the local storage and the ui updated

 - When Previous button is clicked, the movePrev function checks if the current page is displaying the last array of the results from initial api request
-  - if true, prev_url is passed to getData and the new page ui is updated and also the api result is saved to localstorage
+  - if false which means that previous_page data is not on the localstorage, prev_url is passed to getData and the new page ui is updated and also the api result is saved to localstorage
-  - if false, the previous_page data is loaded from the local storage and the ui updated
+  - if true, which means the previous_page data is on the localstorage, the previous_page data is loaded from the local storage and the ui updated